 - Business Manipulation: Companies might alter operations to meet short-term goals.

-More useful tools, such as Benford’s Law, can assist investors detect possible problems in financial reports.
+More useful tools, such as Benford’s Law, can assist investors in detecting possible problems in financial reports.

 What Does Financial Reporting Include?